Smart lighting in the built environment

 In a light simulation study in Sweden (Hafezparast-Moadab et al., 2021), the electric lighting energy consumption for a two-room apartment was modelled for three different household scenarios using DIALux Evo and DIVA-for Rhino.
 The household scenarios were composed based on input by 12 existing Swedish households and incorporate residential occupancy variety.
 The study's findings suggested that the appropriate use of smart lighting solutions, including optimised sensor applications, has the potential to save more than 50% of electric lighting energy consumption compared to non-smart systems.
 The study demonstrated promising simulation results specifically focussing on (smart) lighting application alternatives in the residential sector.

-- Alyaá Tabbah, Géza Fischl, Myriam Aries, Evaluating digital twin light quantity data exchange between a virtual and physical environment, BuildSim Nordic 2022, 22nd-23rd August, Copenhagen, Denmark
+- Alyaá Tabbah, Géza Fischl, Myriam Aries, Evaluating digital twin light quantity data exchange between a virtual and physical environment External link, opens in new window., BuildSim Nordic 2022, 22nd-23rd August, Copenhagen, Denmark